Daniel's

 2:46-49

 Then King Nebuchadnezzar fell on his face and did homage to Daniel, and gave orders to present to him an offering and fragrant incense.
 The king answered Daniel and said, 'Surely your God is a God of gods and a Lord of kings and a revealer of mysteries, since you have been able to reveal this mystery.'
 Then the king promoted Daniel and gave him many great gifts, and he made him ruler over the whole province of Babylon and chief prefect over all the wise men of Babylon.
-And Daniel made request of the king, and he appointed )Shadrach, Meshach and Abed-nego over the administration of the province of Babylon, while Daniel was at the king's court."
+And Daniel made request of the king, and he appointed Shadrach, Meshach and Abed-nego over the administration of the province of Babylon, while Daniel was at the king's court.

 It was very good that Nebuchadnezzar gave God the glory for revealing his dream to him.
 However, he had much more to learn about Daniel's God before it was all over.
-As for Daniel, from this point on he would be promoted to hold highest office in the administration of Nebuchadnezzar.
-Then, under the kings that would follow, he would hold high office under them as well.
+As for Daniel, from this point on he would be promoted to hold the highest office in the administration of Nebuchadnezzar.
+Then, under the kings that would follow, Daniel would hold high office under them as well.
 When God exalts a man or woman, they are exalted indeed.

 Scripture taken from the New King James Version.
 Copyright © 1982 by Thomas Nelson, Inc. Used by permission.
-All rights reserved.